Dr Terry Orlick Phd.

 Download this document to find out more about Dr. Orlick ‘s work.

-Positive Living Skills research partner, Charles Sturt University NSW have now conducted 2 qualitative research studies of both the Positive Living Skills programs; two relating to the Primary School Wellbeing Program and the Positive Living Skills Early Childhood Wellbeing Program.
+Positive Living Skills research partner, Charles Sturt University NSW have now conducted three (3) qualitative research studies of the Positive Living Skills programs; two relating to the Primary School Wellbeing Program and one supporting the Positive Living Skills Early Childhood Wellbeing Program.
 These reports are now available below.
 The most recent report was conducted at a large regional School in NSW who participates in the Positive Behav for Learning framework and the Be You Initiative.

 Charles Sturt University have also contributed to the Positive Living Skills Primary School Wellbeing program with the mapping of the first 6 units of the program to the National F-10 Curriculum V8.3.